-In the event that a change in control occurs during the term of an executive's employment, and the severance and other benefits provided in the agreement are considered "parachute payments" within the meaning of Section 280G of the Code and are subject to the excise tax imposed by Section 4999 of the code, the executive's severance and other benefits constituting parachute payments will be either (i) delivered in full or (ii) delivered to a lesser extent which would result in no portion of such severance being subject to excise tax under Section 4999 of the Code, whichever provides the greatest amount to the executive.
+For all of our named executive officers, in the event that a change in control occurs during the term of an executive's employment, and the severance and other benefits provided in his or her respective agreement are considered "parachute payments" within the meaning of Section 280G of the Internal Revenue Code of 1986, as amended (the "Code") and are subject to the excise tax imposed by Section 4999 of the Code, the executive's severance and other benefits constituting parachute payments will be either (i) delivered in full or (ii) delivered to a lesser extent which would result in no portion of such severance being subject to excise tax under Section 4999 of the Code, whichever provides the greatest amount to the executive.
 If any reduction in severance and other benefits constituting parachute payments is necessary to achieve the effect of clause (ii) above, then the reduction will occur first from cash severance payments, next from cancellation of accelerated vesting of equity awards and third from reduction of continued employee benefits.

-Each executive's employment agreement incorporates the terms and provisions of a customary employee proprietary information, invention, non-competition and non-solicitation between Leap and the executive.
+Each named executive officer's employment agreement incorporates the terms and provisions of a customary employee proprietary information, invention, non-competition and non-solicitation agreement between Leap and the executive.
 This agreement includes a noncompetition covenant during the period of the executive's employment and for one year thereafter.
+The agreement also provides for the executive to participate in our benefit programs made available to our executives generally.
+Our executive employment agreements generally do not include a specified term as the employment of our executives is "at-will."